-Tribal Engagement Program (+\$800; +4 FTE): Given the Administration's enhanced focus on Tribal coordination and consultation, BSEE is requesting funding to establish a National Tribal Engagement Program with dedicated, full-time Tribal liaison positions.
-BSEE has committed to growing the Tribal engagement program to engage with federally recognized Tribal Nations through government-to government interactions.
-With this additional funding, the National Tribal Engagement Program will be able to provide timely coordination and consultation with Tribes.
+Tribal Engagement Program (+\$800,000; +4 FTE): Given the Administration's enhanced focus on Tribal coordination and consultation, BSEE is requesting funding to establish a National Tribal Engagement Program with dedicated, trained, full-time Tribal liaison positions.
+BSEE has committed to growing the Tribal engagement program for more meaningful engagement with federally recognized Tribal Nations through government-to-government and other interactions.
+With this additional funding, the National Tribal Engagement Program will be able to provide timely and appropriate coordination and consultation with Tribes.

-Carbon Capture, Utilization, and Sequestration (+\$1,453; +8 FTE): This requested program change will establish base support for a formal Carbon Sequestration Program and the FTE to realize requirements associated with the BIL and the Inflation Reduction Act of 2022 (IRA).
-Receiving funding in FY 2024 will allow BSEE to actively pursue solutions to address the unique challenges presented by sub-seabed CO2 storage, including creating a multidisciplinary team to focus on identifying relevant industry standards and enforcement requirements, determining applied research needs/requirements, creating baseline risk assessment criteria for carbon storage projects, reviewing flow modeling and assessing conservation considerations, and performance and safety improvement.
+Carbon Capture, Utilization, and Sequestration (+\$1,518,000; +8 FTE): This requested program change will establish base support for a formal Carbon Sequestration Program and the FTE to realize requirements associated with the BIL and the Inflation Reduction Act of 2022 (IRA).
+Receiving funding in FY 2025 will allow BSEE to actively pursue solutions to address the unique challenges presented by sub-seabed CO2 sequestration, including creating a multidisciplinary team to focus on identifying relevant industry standards and enforcement requirements, determining applied research needs/requirements, creating baseline risk assessment criteria for carbon sequestration projects, reviewing flow modeling and assessing conservation considerations, and performance and safety improvement.

-Offshore Decommissioning (+\$27,000; +0 FTE): The Administration is committed to addressing orphan oil and gas wells and abandoned mines that pose serious safety hazards and cause ongoing air, water, and other environmental damage across the U.S. As part of this initiative, BSEE is requesting \$27.0 million in FY 2024 to properly plug and abandon orphaned wells on the OCS and properly decommission the associated orphaned pipelines and structures.
-This funding would augment forfeited financial assurances from operators, proceeds from bankruptcy proceedings, and potential funds from the Federal orphaned wells program established by the BIL to address the most immediate and urgent needs for proper plugging and abandonment of orphaned wells and decommissioning orphaned OCS structures and pipelines to reduce the risk of pollution.
+Offshore Decommissioning (+\$9,000,000; +0 FTE): The Administration is committed to addressing orphan oil and gas wells that pose serious safety hazards and cause ongoing air, water, and other environmental damage across the U.S. As part of this initiative, BSEE is requesting \$9.0 million above the FY 2024 Continuing Resolution level to properly plug abandon orphaned wells on the OCS and properly decommission associated orphaned pipelines and structures.
+This funding would augment forfeited financial assurances from operators and proceeds from bankruptcy proceedings to address the most immediate and urgent needs for proper well plugging, abandonment, and decommissioning of orphaned wells, pipelines, and structures to reduce the risk of pollution and eliminate safety hazards.